 The Future of AI

-And for companies like OpenAI and DeepMind: which is owned by Google's parent company: hope to push the technology beyond what anyone previously thought was possible - eventually making AI do anything a human brain could pull off.
+And for companies like OpenAI and DeepMind: which is owned by Google's parent company: hope to push the technology beyond what anyone previously thought was possible - eventually processing complex thoughts.
+As AI advances, it will become more and more important to exercise care and a sense of ethics.